 The CT25 global analysis determines $\alpha_s$ at the next-to-next-to-leading order (NNLO) in QCD by employing an improved methodology as well as an extended global data set in which precision LHC Run-2 measurements with high integrated luminosity augment those included in the CT18 study~\cite{Hou:2019efy}.
-The novel feature of our study is that we determine the central value and uncertainty of $\alpha_s(M_Z)$ by several methods to obviate the dependence on the correlation with PDFs, selection of experiments, and systematic uncertainties in the experiments.
+The novel feature of our study is that we determine the central value and uncertainty of $\alpha_s$ by several methods to obviate the dependence on the correlation with PDFs, selection of experiments, and systematic uncertainties in the experiments.

-We do not resort to the definition of the PDF uncertainty (tolerance \cite{Kovarik:2019xvh}) to estimate the allowed $\alpha_s(M_Z)$ range, in contrast to the previous combined PDF+$\alpha_s$ fits.
+We do not resort to a single prescribed definition of the global PDF uncertainty (tolerance \cite{Kovarik:2019xvh}) to estimate the allowed $\alpha_s$ range, in contrast to the previous combined PDF+$\alpha_s$ fits.
 Instead, we determine the span of the $\alpha_s$ values consistent with the global data set at NNLO in several ways: (i) by generating the $\chi^{2}(\alpha_{s})$ profile from a single fit, (ii) by comparing the $\alpha_s$ values from many fits with independent PDF parametrizations, and (iii) by combining the constraints from individual experiments according to several criteria to assess the uncertainty.
-The final $\alpha_s(M_Z)$ result is obtained by combining several such extractions.
+The final $\alpha_s$ result is obtained by combining several such extractions.

 The rest of this manuscript is organized as follows.
-In Sec.~\ref{sec:pdfs}, we briefly describe the methodologies and advancements in the CT25 global PDF analysis.
-We summarize the new data sets included in the CT25 baseline, definition of the figure-of-merit function $\chi^2$, and implementation of correlated systematic errors provided by the experiments.
+In Sec.~\ref{sec:pdfs}, we briefly describe the methodology and advancements in the CT25 global PDF analysis.
+We summarize the new data sets included in the CT25 baseline, the definition of the figure-of-merit function $\chi^2$, and the implementation of correlated systematic errors provided by the experiments.
 Section~\ref{sec:results-P1} explores the impact of the choice of PDF parametrizations on the $\alpha_s$ determination.
-We also review how $\alpha_s(M_Z)$ can be determined from the $\chi^2$ scan over $\alpha_s(M_Z)$, and which criteria are applicable for determination of the $\alpha_s(M_Z)$ and its error in this methodology.
+We also review how $\alpha_s(M_Z)$ can be determined from the $\chi^2$ scan over $\alpha_s(M_Z)$, and which criteria are applicable to determine the $\alpha_s(M_Z)$ error with this methodology.